How To Get Ahead In Your New Social Media Career

 As a rule, you don’t have to have a qualification in social media to kickstart your career - the industry is still in its infancy.
 However, as time progresses, this is likely to change, and already there are many employers that feel more comfortable hiring you if you have certification.

 The good news is there are plenty of courses out there that you can take to give yourself a qualification and learn the ropes of social media.
 It will give you a massive head start, and also get you into the habit of continually learning.
 This is critical.
 Because social media - and digital marketing in general - is a constantly evolving field, you must be prepared to keep learning if you want to get - and keep - any role.

 Getting a Job

 Once you have put all this information into action, it’s time to look for work.
 But how, exactly, are you going to get it?
 The first thing you need to do is look at your personal branding, for the simple reason that if you want a company to take a chance on you looking after its social media branding, they will want to see you are credible, trustworthy and reliable.

 You can also get some experience by volunteering your services.
-Do some good work for your local church, charity or community and it will look awesome on your resume.
+Do some good work for your local church, charity or community and it will look awesome on your CV and start to build your portfolio.
 And finally, you can even try to do some freelance work to get your experience up to scratch.
 You can do this locally or even completely online, working to help companies from all over the world remotely.